 Alexandra Valente has more than 25 years of experience in advising clients on domestic and cross-border banking and finance transactions, including structured finance and financial restructurings, as well as in banking regulatory matters.
 Alexandra frequently advises Portuguese and international financial institutions and private equity funds on numerous complex transactions, involving, inter alia, distressed debt, distressed equity, and financial restructurings.
 Her technical expertise, leadership, and problem-solving skills, together with her personality and communication skills are recognised among clients.
 She was the youngest Portuguese woman to be made Partner in an international law firm (Simmons & Simmons) in 2005, making her an inspiration to young lawyers.
 Recently, Alexandra was recognised by Best Lawyers 2022, as well as being awarded the Project Finance Lawyer of the Year award by the Euromoney PLC Women in Business Law Awards EMEA 2022.

+SRS Legal

-SRS LegalTel:+351 213 132 028Rua Dom Francisco Manuel de Melo, 21Email:alexandra.valente@srslegal.pt1070-085 LisbonLinkedln:www.linkedin.com/in/alexandra-valente-63ab9832
+Rua Dom Francisco Manuel de Melo, 21 1070-085 Lisbon Portugal Tel: +351 213 132 028 Email: alexandra.valente@srslegal.pt LinkedIn: www.linkedin.com/in/alexandra-valente